pdm-project/pdm/docs/docs/usage/scripts.md

 Note how we use [TOML's syntax](https://github.com/toml-lang/toml) to define a composite dictionary.

+!!! note
+    Environment variables specified on a composite task level will override those defined by called tasks.

 ### `env_file`

 You can also store all environment variables in a dotenv file and let PDM read it: